 The course for the Basingstoke half marathon is a challenging one, incorporating some some legendary hills near Cliddesden and Farleigh Wallop, beautiful countryside and quaint villages.
-On the downhill stretches you will be able to take in fantastic views of some of Hampshire's picturesque landscape and have a bird's eye view of Basingstoke.
+You will be able to take in fantastic views of some of Hampshire's picturesque landscape and have a bird's eye view of Basingstoke.

-If you decide to run the proposed route ahead of the race please remember that the roads will be open, and the B4036 in particular is very busy.
+If you decide to run the route ahead of the race please remember that the roads will be open, and the B4036 in particular is very busy.
 We recommend that you train on other hills – there are plenty of them around!
 If you do so it is entirely at your own risk, the route is open to all traffic and due care is required, you will not be participating in any event organised by Destination Basingstoke Ltd. The road will be closed on race day.